 When I was pregnant with my third son, a voluntary redundancy programme came up.
 I was really enjoying my job, but it was indicated at the time that the role I was doing may not be around when I returned from maternity leave, so I took the redundancy package.

 I spent the next 18 months as a full-time mum, but after a while I got itchy feet and thought it might be time to get back in to the marketplace – but wasn’t sure where to start!

 What attracted you to the Salesforce Supermums course?

 I stumbled across the Supermums programme on Facebook of all places.
 I had heard of Salesforce, and I knew that is was a CRM system, but not much more than that.
 So I started doing some research on exactly what that was and discovered that they were the biggest player at the time.
 So I decided that this might be a place that I’d be interested in finding out a bit more about.

 The key selling point for me was that trainees also got a chance to work on real-life charity implementations.
 As I said, I had worked at IBM for a decade at that point, and I felt that a training course would probably get lost in my CV.
 But if I could work on live projects then hopefully it would get noticed in a job application.

 Where are you now?

 Before I even finished the programme I had managed to secure a flexible role at an ISV partner called Payonomy (now Asperato) through the Supermums Recruitment programme.
 I started there as Technical Lead which was a great place to start out.
-I’ve now transitioned into a Customer Success Manager role which really plays on a lot of my skills, and am really enjoying the opportunities that Supermums opened up for me.
+I transitioned into a Customer Success Manager role in 2018 which really plays on a lot of my skills, and am really enjoying the opportunities that Supermums opened up for me.

 Image: Supermum Gillian (Left) with Supermums Founder Heather Black at Salesforce Partner Innovation Dinner at the Gherkin.
 Gillian spoke about her journey towards flexible working with a group of Salesforce Consultancy Partners.